-According to the current practice of the Swiss Federal Tax Administration, payments by the Issuer or any Guarantor in respect of interest due in connection with the Notes should not be subject to Swiss Withholding Taxes, provided that the proceeds of the Offering will be either (i) used outside of Switzerland (as interpreted by the Swiss tax authorities) or (ii) used in Switzerland (as interpreted by the Swiss tax authorities) or (ii) used in Switzerland (as interpreted by the Swiss tax authorities) as it is permitted under Swiss tax laws in force from time to time without payments in respect of interest due in connection with the Notes becoming subject to withholding or deduction for Swiss Withholding Tax as a consequence of such use of proceeds in Switzerland (as interpreted by the Swiss tax authorities).
+According to the current practice of the Swiss Federal Tax Administration, payments by the Issuer or any Guarantor in respect of interest due in connection with the Notes should not be subject to Swiss Withholding Taxes (Verrechnungssteuer), provided that the proceeds of the Offering will be either (i) used outside of Switzerland (as interpreted by the Swiss tax authorities) or (ii) used in Switzerland (as interpreted by the Swiss tax authorities) as it is permitted under Swiss tax laws in force from time to time without payments in respect of interest due in connection with the Notes becoming subject to withholding or deduction for Swiss Withholding Tax as a consequence of such use of proceeds in Switzerland (as interpreted by the Swiss tax authorities).
 On 5 February 2019, the Swiss Federal Tax Administration published the practice note 010-DVS-2019 outlining its new practice regarding the treatment of bonds issued by non-Swiss subsidiary issuers under a guarantee from a Swiss (tax resident) parent company with respect to Swiss Withholding Tax.